 The beauty of this condition is that if any part of the system breaks down or underperforms, the solar retailer will repair it.
 An entire system warranty is one difference between a highly reputable solar installer and one not so good.

 After a reputable installer?

 Even if you get a whole system warranty, you need to know about the other available solar panel warranties and the difference between each one.

 Solar panel performance warranty

-Nearly all solar panels come with a 25-year performance warranty.
+Nearly every solar panel comes with a 25-year performance warranty.
 The performance warranty protects you against panels that degrade way faster than what they should.
 Most performance warranties guarantee that your panels will produce 80% of their rated output after 25 years.
 It is arguably the least important of all the warranties as it is difficult to prove that inferior performance is solely due to the solar panel module.

 Solar panel product warranty